Language Translation

 Overview of Grant Program

-The Indiana Department of Natural Resources Community and Urban Forestry (CUF) program has opened its 2021 Community & Urban Forestry Assistance (CUFA) Grant application period.
-CUFA funds are provided by the United States Department of Agriculture Forest Service (USFS) Northeastern Area.
+Each year the Indiana Department of Natural Resources Community and Urban Forestry (CUF) program has a Community & Urban Forestry Assistance (CUFA) grant provided by the United States Department of Agriculture Forest Service (USFS) Northeastern Area.
 We encourage communities throughout Indiana to advance their urban forestry goals through application to this program.

 Grant Amounts